-- 1. Complete at least 45 semester hours of college credit (including transfer courses); - 2.
-Maintain an overall GPA of 2.50 or better on courses attempted at Lander University and an overall GPA of 2.50: - 3.
-Earn a grade of "C" or better in ACCT 201, BA 225, ECON 202 and ENGL 275; and - 4.
-Successfully complete a competency assessment in writing, business mathematics, and computer applications (Microsoft Office Word, Excel, and PowerPoint or similar software) as defined and administered by the School of Management.
-Assessment testing will occur at least once during each semester as well as prior to the beginning of the fall semester.
+- 1. Complete at least 45 semester hours of college credit (including transfer courses); - Maintain an overall GPA of 2.50 or better on courses attempted at Lander University and an overall GPA of 2.50; - 3.
+Earn a grade of "C" or better in ACCT 201, BA 225, MATH 211, ECON 101 and ENGL 275; and - 4.
+Successfully pass proficiency tests in writing, business mathematics, and computer applications (Microsoft Office Word, Excel, and PowerPoint or similar software) as defined and administered by the School of Management.
+Proficiency testing will occur at least once during each semester as well as prior to the beginning of the fall semester.